 One of the developments includes raising frontline policing tactical capabilities to deal with terrorism.
-With the establishment of the Emergency Response Teams, In-situ Reaction Teams and Rapid Deployment Troops, the SPF is now better equipped to handle security incidents.
-I am also glad that we have constantly been pushing technological boundaries to improve our operational processes and capabilities.
-For instance, the Police Operations Command Centre today is not only capable of taking '999' calls and deploying resources, it also serves as the nerve centre for sense-making, analytics, and command and control that enables enhanced incident response.
+With the establishment of the particular, it would be good if we can raise the retirement age for police Emergency Response Teams, In-situ Reaction Teams and Rapid officers to better support officers who wish to continue working longer.
+Deployment Troops, the SPF is now better equipped to handle security incidents.
+I am also glad that we have constantly been pushing 2020 marks the SPF's bicentenary.
+Any wishes for the Force as it technological boundaries to improve our operational processes and progresses past SPF200? capabilities.
+For instance, the Police Operations Command Centre today is not only capable of taking '999' calls and deploying resources, it also Our existence is to serve our people and the nation.
+I wish for the serves as the nerve centre for sense-making, analytics, and command Singapore Police Force to maintain its stature as one of the finest police and control that enables enhanced incident response. organisations in the world and to continue to be a Force for the Nation.